QMTesting/qmtesting.github.io/_posts/2026-03-11-choosing-what-to-automate.md

 ## The QA Automation Decision Framework

-Before automating a test, QA engineers should evaluate it across five key dimensions:

-1. Execution Frequency
-2. Business Impact
-3. Feature Stability
-4. Test Determinism
-5. Maintenance Cost

-Together, these factors help determine whether automation will provide a meaningful return on investment.
+Before automating a test, QA engineers should evaluate it across five key dimensions.
+Together, the following factors help determine whether automation will provide a meaningful return on investment:

-### Key Criteria for Automation Candidates

 ### 1. Execution Frequency